neokken/Skel/README.md

 # Skel
-Skel is a small and simple C++ framework for building real-time interactive projects
+Skel is a small C++ framework for building real-time interactive applications, including games, tools, and prototypes